The term Wholly Owned Subsidiary refers to a company whose shares or voting rights are completely owned by another (parent) company.

-- Or, it could go with a new name if it desires so.
+- Or, it could go with a new name if it desires to.

 Documents required for name reservation of wholly owned subsidiary in India

-- An Apostilled copy of the Charter of the Foreign Company translated in English.
+- An Apostilled copy of the Charter of the Foreign Company translated into English.

 - Such resolution shall be apostille in the foreign country.

 - A copy of the trademark registration documents (if the company decides to use the trademark for its business in India)